You’re either here for the sheer entertainment of reading about the battle of ecommerce platforms and the long-standing debate of Magento Vs Shopify.

-If you’re using Magento Open Source, then the cost of ecommerce web hosting will depend on where you choose to host.
+If you’re using Magento Open Source, then the cost of Magento ecommerce web hosting will depend on where you choose to host.
 With Magento’s Commerce Cloud and Magento in general, there isn’t a fixed price as everything is custom to your store and your needs.
-Magento provides a more robust platform than Shopify and can charge more for that premium experience, but you won’t know the exact price until you speak with a Magento Partner or Team Magento themselves and outline your needs and goals.
+If we compare Magento vs shopify, then Magento provides a more robust platform than Shopify and can charge more for that premium experience, but you won’t know the exact price until you speak with a Magento Partner or Team Magento themselves and outline your needs and goals.

 Magento VS Shopify: What’s The Dealbreaker For You?

 As I’ve said before, there’s not really a winner in this situation because just one platform can’t have all the perks.
 Both Magento and Shopify have their own strong points and unique features.
 You just have to decide which one best fits your business model.

 While Shopify is hosted and can be easy to use, you might want to consider the charges that come with its services and the future potential of scaling the store.
 Similarly, Magento requires technical expertise but you don’t really have to pay for the installation or day-to-day transactions on your store with Magento.
 You’ll always be at peace knowing that your store has the capability to scale with the robust platform.